akamai/cli-sandbox/README.md

     }
 }
 ```

-1. Edit the information according to your development environment and property specifications.
+1. Edit the information for `sandboxServerInfo` and `originMappings` according to your development environment and property specifications.
+For more information on which fields to modify, refer to the [User Guide](https://techdocs.akamai.com/sandbox/docs/config-sandbox-client-cli).
-1. Save the file with a `.json` extension (e.g., `example_recipe.json`)
+2. Save the file with a `.json` extension (e.g., `example_recipe.json`)
-1. Run this command on your file `akamai sandbox create --recipe=./example/example_recipe.json ` to instantiate the sandbox client according to the defined specifications.
+3. Run this command on your file `akamai sandbox create --recipe=example_recipe.json ` to instantiate the sandbox client according to the defined specifications.

-## Resources
-For more information on Sandbox, refer to the [User Guide](https://learn.akamai.com/en-us/webhelp/sandbox/sandbox-user-guide/).